reposted from 2010.

 Benji’s Christmas Story is set in an exotic locale, is celebrity-free and is highlighted by – according to TV Guide – by a “lavish dance sequence featuring Kris [Kringle] and 65 elves”.
 The “plot” revolves around the actors from the “Benji” movies on a promotional tour in Switzerland.

 At some point, the actors are asked to be Grand Marshalls of a Christmas parade in Zermatt.
 Benji doesn’t do much, gets carted around a lot, like so much taxidermy.
 The elves have to take over for Kris Kringle when he breaks his leg, thus miss the once in a lifetime opportunity to meet the world’s most famous mutt.
-With help from the Benji actors – including the feathered haired Cindy, in the coolest winter togs ever (red tights and white fur boots), bitchy Kringle realizes the true meaning of Christmas and performs the aforementioned lavish musical number.
+With help from the Benji actors – including the feathered haired Cindy, in the coolest winter togs ever (plaid coat with white fur hood, red tights and white fur boots), bitchy Kringle realizes the true meaning of Christmas and performs the aforementioned lavish musical number.
 Complete trash.

 Annie Christmas Special, 1977

 Wow.
-This oddity aired in 1969 starring the era’s answer to Shirley Temple, Johnny Whitaker (Family Affair”).
+This creepy oddity aired in some time in the early 70’s.
+It starred the era’s answer to Shirley Temple, Johnny Whitaker (“Family Affair”).
 Intended to be an uplifting childrens tale of angels, it went horribly wrong, because for there to be a child angel there needed to be a dead kid.
 It scared the bejesus out of me by depicting children dying horrifying deaths, then being whisked off to weird places with only strange adults, unable to ever speak or hear from their parents again.
-Apparently, even in the pre-PC era, parents were creeped out enough to complain and I don’t remember it ever airing again.
+Apparently, even in the pre-PC era, parents were creeped out enough to complain and I don’t think it ever aired on TV again.

 Michael has trouble adjusting to life in heaven.
 His life on earth was so great, and heaven, well, it kind of looks like hell.
 Apparently, Michael is the first person in history to ever have died in childhood because there are no other children in heaven – just really weird adults.
 Eternal lives seem to be spent wandering around or standing in lines in vast empty spaces with cheesy prom decorations.
 I remember thinking “God, please don’t let me end up there” and then spent the rest of my life making sure I wouldn’t.

-The horrendous program ends with a post “Annie” Andrea Mcardle, obviously miserable if not (rightfully) valiumed out, listlessly crooning a slew of melancholy songs as the 7 dwarves and other stale Disney characters wander aimlessly around her.
+The horrendous program ends with a depressed-looking, post “Annie” Andrea Mcardle listlessly crooning a slew of melancholy songs as the 7 dwarves and other stale Disney characters wander aimlessly around her.
 Avery/Gepetto oogles the sullen teenager while inexplicably stroking a ferret.

 The Donny and Marie Christmas Specials…..
-All of them.
+All of them, Katie.